 The City of Naperville accepts household hazardous waste year-round.
-The drop off facility is located behind Naperville Fire Station #4, 1971 Brookdale Road (just east of Route 59, one mile south of I-88.
-From Route 59 go east on Brookdale Road).
+The drop off facility is located at 156 Fort Hill Drive in Naperville, between Jefferson and Quincy Avenues.
 The facility is open Saturdays and Sundays, from 9 a.m. to 2 p.m., excluding holidays.
-If you have questions about the City’s household hazardous waste collection program, please call the Department of Public Works at (630) 420-6095, Monday through Friday, between the hours of 7 a.m. and 5 p.m. or visit www.naperville.il.us.
+If you have questions about the City’s household hazardous waste collection program, please call the Department of Public Works at (630) 420-6095, Monday through Friday, between the hours of 7 a.m. and 5 p.m.
 The facility is open and available to all Illinois residents.

-Please consult the list below for both acceptable and unacceptable items.
+For a complete listing of acceptable and unacceptable items click here.
 Waste should be kept in the original container whenever possible.

 Prescription Medication Drop Off

-Residents can properly and safely dispose of unused and expired prescription and over-the-counter medications at the RxBox located in the Village Hall lobby.
+Residents can properly and safely dispose of unused and expired prescription and over-the-counter medications at the RxBox located in the Police Department lobby.
 Once an item has been placed in the RxBox it cannot be removed except by authorized personnel.
 Village staff cannot open the box.
 All medications collected will be incinerated by a contractor provided by the IIEPA.
 Medications will not be reused.
 Please see the disposal tips below and call the Police Department's non-emergency phone number (630) 323-8181 for more information and consult the list of acceptable and unacceptable items below.
 Sharps/needles are not accepted at this location.

 - For safer pill disposal, please empty the pills out of the prescription/plastic containers into the zippered-top plastic bag and recycle the plastic bottles separately.
-(Medications may be disposed of in their original containers but be sure to protect your personal information first.
+(Medications may be disposed of in their original containers, but be sure to protect your personal information first.)

 Protect your personal information:

-- Remove labels containing perosnal information and destroy them prior to disposing of medications in the RxBox OR
+- Remove labels containing personal information and destroy them prior to disposing of medications in the RxBox OR

 - Blackout personal information with a black permanent marker